 The Foundation has a revolving line of credit agreement with a bank that provides for borrowings up to a maximum outstanding amount of \$200,000.
-The line of credit required monthly principal payments of \$1,000 plus interest at the lender's index rate plus 1.75%, with an interest rate floor of 5.5% (6% at September 30, 2017).
+The line of credit requires monthly interest payments based on the lender's index rate plus 1.75%, with an interest rate floor of 5.5% (7.25% at September 30, 2018).
+The principal and unpaid accrued interest is due on September 14, 2019.
 Borrowings under the line of credit agreement are collateralized by the contributions receivable of the Foundation.
-At September 30, 2017 and 2016, there were no borrowings outstanding under the line of credit.
+At September 30, 2018 and 2017, there were no borrowings outstanding under the line of credit.